In 1981, R.C., “For Your Eyes Only” by Sheena Easton peaked at number four on the pop singles chart.

 In 1987, “Something Real (Inside Me/Inside You)” by Mr. Mister peaked at number 38 on the Alt-Canada pop singles chart.

-In 1987, ✪ “Girls/She's Crafty” by Beastie Boys peaked at number 34 on the U.K. pop singles chart.
+In 1987, ✪✪ “Wipe Out” by Fat Boys and The Beach Boys peaked at number 12 on the Alt-Canada pop singles chart.

-In 1987, “Cowboys And Indians” by Cross peaked at number 74 on the U.K. pop singles chart.
+In 1987, “Cowboys and Indians” by Cross peaked at number 74 on the U.K. pop singles chart.

-In 1981, “Don't Do That” by Young And Moody Band peaked at number 63 on the U.K. pop singles chart.
+In 1981, “Don't Do That” by Young and Moody Band peaked at number 63 on the U.K. pop singles chart.

 In 1987, “Genius Move” by That Petrol Emotion peaked at number 65 on the U.K. pop singles chart.